Friday, February 23, 2024

 He sat transfixed, staring into the gold-hued, butter-and-brown-sugar-laden mound of gourd innards.
 His sister’s words scarcely registered amidst the clatter of silverware on plates and the collective sound of intense gluttony.

-“Mom, can you poke Jacob with your fork?
+“Mom, can you poke Jacob?
 I think he’s buffering.”

 Jennifer smiled awkwardly and reached out to shake her son’s forearm.
 The pristine fork slipped from his nonexistent grasp and clunked onto the draped table.